Beekman, Manhattan

-Beekman is a small, exclusive residential neighborhood within the Upper East Side, in the borough of Manhattan in New York City.
+Beekman is a small, exclusive residential neighborhood on the East Side of Manhattan in New York City.
 Its boundaries are First Avenue on the west, FDR Drive on the east, 51st Street on the north, and 49th Street on the south.

-Centered on Beekman Place, it is located in the Turtle Bay neighborhood and runs two blocks along the East River and also contains several UN missions and consulates.
+Centered on Beekman Place, it is located in the Turtle Bay neighborhood and runs two blocks along the East River and contains several UN missions and foreign consulates.
 It was named after the Beekman family, descendants of early Dutch settler Wilhelmus Beekman, who did well in New Amsterdam and became mayor of the city.

 The neighborhood was the site of the Beekman family mansion, Mount Pleasant, which James Beekman built in 1765.
-James Beekman was a descendant of Willem Beekman, for whom Beekman Street and William Street were named.
+Beekman was a descendant of Willem Beekman, for whom Beekman Street and William Street were named.
 Willem Beekman came from Zutphen, Netherlands, to the new colony of New Netherland and was one of the first influential settlers in the Dutch town of New Amsterdam.
 The British made their headquarters in the mansion for a time during the American Revolutionary War, and Nathan Hale was tried as a spy in the mansion's greenhouse and hanged in a nearby orchard.
 George Washington often visited the house during his presidency.
 The Beekman family lived at Mount Pleasant until a cholera epidemic forced them to move in 1854, but the home survived until 1874, when it was torn down to make way for the city grid.

 Laid out in the 1860s, Beekman Place was initially flanked by four-story brownstone residences.
 It developed as a residential enclave because the topography was higher compared to the rest of the neighborhood.
 Samuel W. Dunscombe, who had previously been a minister, owned most land around Beekman Place at the time.
 James Beekman's family retained ownership of a small strip of land along the East River waterfront just east of Beekman Place.
 In 1865, when Beekman sold his family's land, he created a deed agreement that prohibited any structures on the plot from rising above 40 ft, the height of Dunscombe's retaining wall just east of Beekman Place.
 This restriction was meant to preserve views from the new buildings on Beekman Place.

+51st Street begins at Beekman Place which is on a hill overlooking FDR Drive.
+The street continues for a few feet east of the intersection but the street sign refers to it as Peter Detmold Park (a reference to the park with a dog run at the bottom of the hill), which has a pedestrian footbridge over the FDR to an esplanade along the East River.